Updated May 3, 2023

 Ever been afraid to pick just the right colors for your home?
-In the back of your mind you think “Am I making the right choice?”
+In the back of your mind, you think “Am I making the right choice?”
 There are lots and lots of ways to pick a color scheme.
-But what you may really want is a color scheme to reflect your personality.
+But what you may want is a color scheme to reflect your personality.
 A color scheme to make you sigh when you enter your home.
-A color scheme which is all about you.
+A color scheme that is all about you.

 Do not despair.
 Picking the right combination of colors may seem challenging.
-But, choosing a color scheme which is just right for you is fun and easy.
-Selecting the best color scheme for your decor is as easy as well “apple pie?”
+But, choosing a color scheme that is just right for you is fun and easy.
+Selecting the best color scheme for your décor is as easy as well “apple pie?”

 Your Favorite Color

-First thing comes to mind when thinking about color scheme is your favorite color.
+The first thing that comes to mind when thinking about color schemes is your favorite color.
 So you like to see red?
 Is green your favorite color?
 Do you like the mystery of black?
 Do you love the cooler colors of blue or the calm of tan?
 Pick a color or colors you love.

 One color is great for a monochromatic look.
 Love your favorite color by using it as an accent wall or use it all over in a small space like a bathroom.

 Tip; try balancing the color with a different color trim or a white or off-white trim.